SPRINGFIELD — Gov. Rod Blagojevich’s renewed push for a statewide ban on assault weapons may not be called for a vote this spring.

-Since then, supporters have been working on amendments to the legislation aimed at securing votes.
-Steve Brown, a spokesman for House Speaker Michael Madigan, D-Chicago, said backers of the ban want to make sure they have enough support before it's called for another vote.
+Since then, supporters have been working to craft amendments to the legislation aimed at securing votes for the proposal.
+Steve Brown, a spokesman for House Speaker Michael Madigan, D-Chicago, said backers of the ban want to make sure they have enough support before it is called for another vote.

 "It’s going to be a close vote either way," said Brown.

-Gun rights advocates have argued the federal assault weapons ban didn't have any effect on national crime rates and have argued such a ban would hurt hunters, sportsmen and gun collectors.
+Gun rights advocates have argued that the federal assault weapons ban didn’t have any effect on national crime rates.
+They also have argued that such a ban would hurt hunters, sportsmen and gun collectors.

-But Blagojevich and many Chicago-area lawmakers contend the guns affected by the ban are better suited for military combat, not hunting.
+But Blagojevich and many Chicago-area lawmakers say the guns affected by the ban are better suited for military combat, not hunting.